 The article states that IDC had previously predicted a 9.7 percent decline after a slow sales showing of Windows 8.1.

-Jay Chou, a senior research analyst, at IDC, is quoted in the article to say, ”Perhaps the chief concern for future PC demand is a lack of reasons to replace an older system.
-PC usage has not moved significantly beyond consumption and productivity tasks to differentiate PCs from other devices.”
+Jay Chou, a senior research analyst at IDC, is quoted in the article to say, "_Perhaps the chief concern for future PC demand is a lack of reasons to replace an older system.
+PC usage has not moved significantly beyond consumption and productivity tasks to differentiate PCs from other devices._."

-“As a result, PC lifespans continue to increase, thereby limiting market growth“, said Chou.
-In their reports, IDC has defined a “PC” as desktop computers, notebooks and other hybrid devices that can be used in “clamshell and tablet mode”, according to the article.
+"_As a result, PC lifespans continue to increase, thereby limiting market growth_, "said Chou.
+In their reports, IDC has defined a "PC" as desktop computers, notebooks, and other hybrid devices that can be used in "_clamshell and tablet mode_," according to the article.